lxc/incus/doc/howto/incus_alias.md

 ## How to remove a command alias

-To remove an existing command alias, run [`incus alias remove`](incus_alias_remove.md) and add the name of the command alias.
+To remove an existing command alias, type [`incus alias remove`](incus_alias_remove.md) and add the name of that command alias.

 ## How to rename a command alias

-To rename an existing command alias, run [`incus alias rename`](incus_alias_rename.md), then add the name of the existing command alias, and finally the name of the new command alias.
+To rename an existing command alias, type [`incus alias rename`](incus_alias_rename.md), then add the name of that existing command alias, and finally the name of the new command alias.

 ## Built-in `shell` alias

 Incus comes with the `shell` built-in command alias.
 That alias is based on the [`incus exec`](incus_exec.md) command, executing `exec @ARGS@ -- su -l`.

-If you run `incus shell myinstance`, this command alias will expand into `incus exec mycontainer -- su -l`.

 ```
 $ incus alias list